Patatruc/word-definition/README.md

-﻿﻿# word-definition

-This node.js module provides a single function allowing to grab the definition of a word from the [Wiktionary](https://en.wiktionary.org) and return it in an object.
+﻿This node.js module provides a single function allowing to grab the definition of a word from the [Wiktionary](https://en.wiktionary.org) and return it in an object.

 For instance the definition of "ride":